banyanlogic/website/programs.md

 * We use Offensive Security to enhance learning of Defensive Security
 * Tactically hands-on learning is our focus
 * Strategically preventing our customers technically aging out is our goal
-* Sociologically increasing the number and competence of CyberSecurity professionals including Women in CyberSecurity is our pay-it-forward
+* Sociologically increasing the number and competence of CyberSecurity professionals including Women and minorities in CyberSecurity is our pay-it-forward
 * IT Security Ecology wise we seek to increase awareness of major tools of the trade, open source and otherwise

 ## CyberSecurity Process Automation